Homepage ORCID 0000-0002-7384-7304

-Jonathan is a scientific employee of the Georg-August-University of Göttingen and a PhD student of Julian Kunkel.
+Jonathan is a scientific employee of the Georg-August-University of Göttingen and a postdoc researcher.

 He takes the role of a system architect and is focused on designing systems that enable new and novel ways of utilizing Cloud and HPC resources, while also being efficient, secure and scalable.
 Most notably, he strives to combine HPC with Kubernetes.